hdShang/arxiv-daily/docs/cs-CL/2025-09-18/papers/250919352v1-trisprompt-a-hierarchical-soft-prompt-model-for-multimodal-rumor-det.md

 ---
 layout: default
-title: TriSPrompt: A Hierarchical Soft Prompt Model for Multimodal Rumor Detection with Incomplete Modalities
+title: "TriSPrompt: A Hierarchical Soft Prompt Model for Multimodal Rumor Detection with Incomplete Modalities"
 ---

 # TriSPrompt: A Hierarchical Soft Prompt Model for Multimodal Rumor Detection with Incomplete Modalities